Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 **Third**, the Provider Tools will ask if this provider already has solution or data offers created on blockchain.
 * You want to create a new offer, so select `No`.
 The tool will ask for the `offer.json` and `offer-slots.json` from Step 3.

-<Highlight color="red">я убрал второй вариант ответа Yes, мне кажется что это очень редкий случай и для новичков лишь осложнит выбор</Highlight>

 As a result, a new directory `<offerType>-execution-controller` will be created in your Provider Tools directory.
 It will contain all the necessary artifacts to run your Execution Controller (see Step 5).

+### Update SPCTL

+This step is optional (for now).
+But to manage your provider and offers later on (update information, update and create slots, disable offers, etc) you will need to [update your SPCTL config.json](/developers/cli_guides/configuring#for-providers) with the provider information.

 ---

 **Expected step result:**
 * A provider is created on blockchain.
 The private keys to its three accounts are found in `config.json`.
 The provider address is its Authority account public key, you can also get it by importing the Authority private key into Metamask;
 * An offer is created on blockchain.
 Its ID and private key is found in the `config.json`;
-* All necessary files to run the Execution Controller are created in the `<offerType>-execution-controller` folder.
+* All necessary files to run the Execution Controller are created in the `<offerType>-execution-controller` folder;
+* Optional: SPCTL configuration is updated with the provider information.

 ## **Step 5 - Running Execution Controller**